Jiggins/mu-cs401-f2015/lecture-11.md

 As the algorithm progresses, some clusters will starve, some will crawl towards each other, they will not be quite as they were during the initialisation, but resulting clusters will be fairly accurate.

-If we initialise many more clusters than we expect we need , and if they are quite spread out, we can arrive to the correct positioning of cluster centers by throwing away starved ones and joining the ones that are close together.
+If we initialise many more clusters than we expect we need, and if they are quite spread out, we can arrive to the correct positioning of cluster centres by throwing away starved ones and joining the ones that are close together.

 Usages of k-means: